cecyliaborek/FE-inner-product/README.md

-# FEPY
+# PyFE

-Implementation of some existing functional encryption schemes supporting the inner product functionality.
+Python implementation of some existing functional encryption schemes supporting the inner product functionality.

+**NOTE:** This implementation is only meant for educational and research purposes.

 ## Schemes